antonioIannotta/LSS-documentation/docs/subdomains_analysis.md

 ## Bounded contexts

-The subdomain **Parking Management** is composed of two bounded contexts described in the following bounded context canvases:
+The subdomain **Parking Management** is made up of two bounded contexts, which are described in the following bounded context canvases:

 | Name | Parking Slot Management |
 | Description | Responsible for managing parking slots and their availability.
 Contains entities such as Parking Slot and Parking Slot State. |